-Inheritance tax attorneys in Northern Virginia
+Inheritance tax in Virginia

 Northern Virginia Trusts & Estates Law Firm

 The attorneys at Northern Virginia Trusts & Estates offer several low cost packages that can help you get a handle on inheritance and estate related issues.
 Contact us for a free consultation to discuss creating a customized plan to fit your particular needs.

 Inheritance tax is something that few people fully understand.
 In fact, it is often confused with estate taxes or what some people refer to as death duty, while it is actually a separate type of tax.
 Understanding the differences between these two types of taxes can help our clients as they work with an attorney to decide on an estate plan that will address any inheritance taxes that can apply to their assets.

 Estate tax vs. inheritance tax

 While these terms are often used interchangeably, the two phrases actually refer to two different types of taxes.
 Using these terms correctly can help you better understand your options as you plan your estate.